lazharichir/slate-collaborative/README.md

 The high-level concept to coordinate collaboration efforts of any collaborative value type.

-## Common
+## Record-Service

-The common code between the backend and the frontend.
+The record service code is a collaborative service for the frontend.

 ## Backend